-Inspiration Point Drive is a 15.3 mile lightly trafficked point-to-point trail located near Mantua, UT that features beautiful wild flowers and is good for all skill levels.
+Inspiration Point Drive is a 15.3 mile lightly trafficked point-to-point trail located near Mantua, Utah that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.

 off road driving